EURO 2020: Who has qualified? Who can still qualify?

 Group A

+Matchday 9: 14 November – England v Montenegro, Czech Republic v Kosovo

-• England: will qualify if they beat Bulgaria and Kosovo do not beat Montenegro; guaranteed play-off place if required as UEFA Nations League Group A4 winner
+• England: will qualify with a draw against Montenegro, or if Kosovo lose to Czech Republic; guaranteed play-off place if required as UEFA Nations League Group A4 winner

-• Kosovo: cannot qualify or be eliminated on Matchday 8; guaranteed play-off place if required as UEFA Nations League Group D3 winner
+• Kosovo: will be out of contention if they lose against Czech Republic; guaranteed play-off place if required as UEFA Nations League Group D3 winner

 • Montenegro: can no longer qualify via European Qualifiers group stage

-Note: This article will be updated after each European Qualifiers matchnight; it was last updated at 23:30 CET on Monday 14 October.
-Group standings are subject to final confirmation from UEFA.